 (f) For supported employment, an assessment of the need for extended services, who (what state, federal, or private organization, or family, trust fund, or private for-profit organization, such as an employer, or other resources) will provide extended services, the basis for determining that extended services are available, and if the source is unknown, a statement as to why there is a reasonable expectation that services will become available;

-(g) A statement that the consumer was informed about and involved in choosing among alternative employment outcomes, services, service providers, the setting in which services shall be provided, the employment setting, and methods of providing such services;
+(g) A statement that the eligible individual was informed about and involved in choosing among alternative employment outcomes, services, service providers, the setting in which services shall be provided, the employment setting, and methods of providing such services;

-(h) The consumer's responsibilities in implementing the IPE, including the extent of participation in the cost of services; and
+(h) The eligible individual's responsibilities in implementing the IPE, including the extent of participation in the cost of services; and

-(i) A statement indicating consumer's rights, including the methods of appeal, and of the availability of the client assistance program.
+(i) A statement indicating the eligible individual's rights, including the methods of appeal, and of the availability of the client assistance program.

-(2) The IPE and amendmentsamendment to it shall be provided to the consumer and, as appropriate, the parent, guardian, or authorized representative, to the maximum extent possible, in the native language or mode of communication of the consumer, and the parent, guardian, or authorized representative as appropriate.
+(2) The IPE and any amendment(s) to it shall be provided to the eligible individual and, as appropriate, the parent, guardian, or authorized representative, to the maximum extent possible, in the native language or mode of communication of the eligible individual, and the parent, guardian, or authorized representative as appropriate.

-"Mode of communication" means specialized aids and supports that enable a person with a disability to comprehend and respond to information that is being communicated, such as braille.
+"Mode of communication" means specialized aids and supports that enable an individual with a disability to comprehend and respond to information that is being communicated, such as braille.

-(3) The IPE shall be jointly reviewed each year with the consumer (and as appropriate, his or her parent, guardian, or authorized representative) to assess the consumer's progress in achieving the identified employment outcome, and amended if necessary.
+(3) The IPE shall be jointly reviewed each year with the eligible individual (and as appropriate, his or her parent, guardian, or authorized representative) to assess the eligible individual's progress in achieving the identified employment outcome, and amended if necessary.

 (4) The IPE shall be jointly amended as necessary.
-Such amendment shall be agreed upon and signed by the consumer and the counselor (and, as appropriate, his or her parent, guardian, or authorized representative) before the change(s) takes place or the service(s) begins, unless an emergency would require that the service be provided before the amendment is signed.
+Such amendment shall be agreed upon and signed by the eligible individual and the counselor (and, as appropriate, his or her parent, guardian, or authorized representative) before the change(s) takes place or the service(s) begins, unless an emergency would require that the service be provided before the amendment is signed.
 In this case, the amendment must be agreed upon and signed as soon as possible.
-An amendment must be completed when there are substantive changes in the employment outcome, vocational rehabilitation services, or the service providers, financial responsibility of RSC or the consumer, or the need for supported employment.
+An amendment must be completed when there are substantive changes in the employment outcome, vocational rehabilitation services, or the service providers, financial responsibility of OOD or the eligible individual, or the need for supported employment.

 (C) This rule is designed to implement "Title IV of the Workforce Investment Act," which contains the 1998 amendments to "The Rehabilitation Act of 1973," and resulting regulations.